2020 Challenge by La Vuelta

 The 2020 Ceratizit Challenge by La Vuelta was a women's road cycling stage race held in and near the Spanish capital of Madrid from 6 to 8 November 2020.
 It was the sixth edition of the Challenge by La Vuelta.

 A third day of racing was added, and the race dropped Madrid from the title to become the Challenge by La Vuelta as stages were held outside the borders of the Autonomous Community of Madrid.
 The rescheduled 2020 edition consisted of 2 short stages and an individual time trial.
+As with previous editions, the final day of the race coincided with the final day of the Vuelta a España.